 Read Full Article: Click »

-Gwen was out on the Campaign Trail at 215-217 Alexander Avenue in the Bronx, when she noticed a crowd in dismay, in front of their 20-storey building.
+Gwen was out on the Campaign Trail at 80 Bruckner Blvd, when she noticed a crowd in dismay, in front of their 20-storey building.
 The elevators had stopped working.
-Gwen went into action with the residents.
+Gwen went into action, and several agencies showed up, includling the Fire Department.
+The Management did not let them enter, but in short order those elevators were fixed.
+ABC-TV was on hand to document the event, interviewing Gwen and several residents.

 Gwen's Fundraiser, Saturday, August 10, 2013